timmytaliban/arma3-island-life/readme.md

 There are multiple different coloured zones that may be found across the map.
 - Green Zones are safe zones.
 No roleplay, killing, robbing, etc. are permitted in these zones.
   - Fleeing into a safezone to avoid roleplay is prohibited.
 - Blue Zones are Police Zones.
 These are areas restricted to civilians.
-These zones could be fixed (Jail/Police Stations) or dynamic (crime scenes/martial law/etc).
+  - These zones could be fixed (Jail/Police Stations) or dynamic (crime scenes/martial law/etc).
   - Civilians found inside these zones could possibly be searched and detained without reason, depending on the severity of the situation.
 - Orange Zones are criminal zones.
-These are areas of high criminal activity.
+  - These are areas with high expectations of criminal activity.
-  - Police don't need probable cause for searching and detaining someone they believe has been in the zone.
-The threshold for civilian vs civilian violent roleplay is also reduced.
+  - Police don't need probable cause for searching and detaining someone they believe has been in the zone. - The threshold for civilian vs civilian violent roleplay is also reduced.
 - Red Zones are kill-on-sight zones.
 These are usually restricted to events only.
 Players may enter at their own risk.

 ### Police